Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic/README.md

 ![image](https://github.com/Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic/assets/169297569/28e93b0d-0349-4420-ad28-136e38bcbef4)
   <br>
   <br/>

+<h2> Summary </h2>
 In this tutorial, we've walked through the process of connecting to a Windows VM using Remote Desktop Connection (RDP), downloading and installing WireShark, configuring Network Security Groups to adjust Inbound Rules, and utilizing WireShark to filter and observe network protocols.
-By following these steps, we now have the foundational skills to monitor and analyze network traffic between virtual machines effectively.
+By following these steps, we have the foundational skills to monitor and analyze network traffic between virtual machines effectively.